 Some say content is king.
 Others say product is king.
 But without good design, your product and content both become the kind of self-proclaimed kings that rule over imaginary kingdoms with no one in sight.
 In today’s customer-centric digital world, the combination of product, content, and user experience design is the key to climbing the throne of business growth and success.

 Assuming that you already have content and product covered, it might be time to focus on the third aspect — UX design — if you haven’t already.
 If you’re wondering why UX design is so important, these stats might help.
 According to one study, companies that invested in design were able to outperform those that didn’t by almost 200% on the FTSE 100 Index.
 The study also reported that for every £100 spent on design, companies were able to amp up their revenue by £225.
-Drew Hamlin, Senior Director, Product Design at Slack confirms that “Hiring a designer will lead to a return on investment for you and your customers: there’s a straight line between making your product easier and more delightful to use and customer and business success.”

 But does this mean every business out there needs a UX designer?
 More importantly, does it mean that your business needs a UX designer?